benjahdev/Carouselize/README.md

 This jQuery plugin can be used to dynamically generate a carousel using Bootstrap classes (v3.3.7) according to an object array.
 The transition used when slides are changing is a fade-in/out from jQuery.

+The look and features of the carousel are the same as those originally used by the [default bootstrap carousel](https://www.w3schools.com/bootstrap/bootstrap_carousel.asp).
+Only the transition is different using a fade effect.

 ## Requirements

 You must include the following libraries: